 If you are worried about arriving at your accommodation to find a sticky-floored dorm full of suspiciously smelling new graduates intent on polishing off their cheap vodka by midday, you can now search reviews and recommendations on websites like Trip Advisor.
 There are great budget options for the more refined older backpacker, so you won’t get stuck with a band of terrible teens.

 Unfortunately, our policies won’t cover you if you decide the accommodation is not up to your standards and you want to move on, so doing thorough research beforehand is important.

 There are now luggage options to satisfy the needs of all manner of travellers.
 A good quality all in one pack for active travellers is crucial, especially for those with a bit more wear and tear in the joints.

 Government resources like New Zealand’s Safe Travel website provide up-to-date health and safety information for destinations across the world.
 Countries are rated on their current safety for international travellers, and ‘Do not travel’ and ‘Reconsider your need to travel’ warnings make selecting your next adventure easy.

 But as political landscapes change, exciting destinations like Sri Lanka have become popular hotspots for travellers.
 Emerging from a period of civil unrest, Sri Lanka boasts stunning natural beauty and an awe-inspiring cultural history that is now tantalising adventurers from the world over.

-If you have already purchased your policy and a ‘Do not travel’ or ‘Reconsider your need to travel’ advisory is issued before you depart New Zealand, you will not be covered for events relating to that travel advisory if you decide to travel anyway.
-Southern Cross Travel Insurance can only provide cover for cancellation of your journey in this scenario.
+If you have already purchased your policy and a ‘Do not travel’ or ‘Reconsider your need to travel’ advisory is issued before you depart, Southern Cross Travel Insurance can only provide cover for cancelling or changing your journey before you leave.
+This means you will not be covered for events relating to that travel advisory if you decide to travel anyway.

 If a travel advisory is issued before you purchase your policy, there will be no cover for claims relating to that event as it will not be considered an unexpected event.